offsoc/onionplan/docs/2 - Roadmaps/03 - Roadmap: Usability Proposal - Service Discovery.md

    handle an excess of requests?
     * Check the [Appendix: Specs for DNS-based .onion records][] document for details.
+4. Non-HTTP (like SMTP) would also be supported for the DNS method (or opportunistic discovery in general)?
+    * It may need a per-protocol analysis to be sure, but is believed that it should work as long as there is TLS SNI involved or if the default certificate sent by the server matches the one from the domain the user wants to connect.

 #### Tor NS API questions